duongddinh/blog/_posts/2022-01-07-Snapchat-Lens.markdown

 I don't have the best skill in designing or making 3D objects, but I have a good grip on the market and an outstanding skill in googling, which is why I am able to code and design decently without any training.
 I believe that if I can improve my other skills (constantly trying to), I will be a beast in this department and may force snapchat to actually verify me :)

+At the end of the day, this is just a "just for fun" project that i can brag about.
+The number does not mean anything to me, it is just to test my marketing knowledge.